Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: The Boundary of FA(q)

 \subsection{A Homological Description of the Boundary}

-In studying the projection of $\FF_A(q)$ to the compactified modular surface $X_0(q)$, we need to understand the boundary of this projection.
+In studying the projection of $\FF_A(q)$ to the closed modular surface $X_0(q)$, we need to understand the boundary of this projection.
 Unlike the level $1$ case, this is not simply the geodesic $\CC_A(q)$, for $\CC_A(q)$ may be nontrivial in homology (which corresponds to the fact that $\Gamma_A(q)$ need not be contained in $\Gamma_0(q)$).

-First of all, denote by $\partial \FF_A(q)$ the oriented boundary of $\FF_A(q)$ when mapped to $X_0(q)$.
-Formally, this is nothing but a singular chain (as in the theory of singular homology \cite[Chapter 2]{Hat02}), which is to say an element of
+First of all, denote by $\partial \FF_A(q)$ the image of the oriented boundary of $\FF_A(q)$ under the projection to $X_0(q)$.
+Formally, this is nothing but a singular $1$-chain (as in the theory of singular homology \cite[Chapter 2]{Hat02}), which is to say an element of

 We write